Help Others, Make a Difference, Save a Life.

 Must have a Master's Degree in a human services field such as counselor or social work.
 Must have two (2) years' experience working with children with emotional or behavioral problems, or two (2) years of experience with adolescent substance use/abuse prevention, or a combination of the two.Applicants should have experience leading groups and trainings.In addition, applicants should have course work in the areas of cultural diversity, human development, etiology and treatment of mental illness, alcohol and drug abuse, physical and sexual abuse, trauma, suicide and learning disorders.This person will either possess experience or training in the Re-Education Philosophy or will acquire such training in the course of employment.Licensed or licensed eligible.Ability to effectively and ethically counsel children and families.Ability to present professionally and work within a team format to plan, implement, and evaluate successful interventions.Ability to effectively run and process groups with children and families.Ability to work within a team format to meet positive goals for children and interface with other agencies involved in the ecology of the family.Must have mental ability to exercise sound judgment under pressure.Ability to exercise sound judgment and effective decision-making, ability to set and demonstrate appropriate boundaries, ability to be an empathic listener, flexibility, willingness, and adaptability to working with diverse populations.Must also have the ability to communicate effectively and possess good time management and organizational skills.Physical:

-Exposure to biological hazards.Hearing of normal and soft tones.Close eye work.Must possess a valid Tennessee driver's license.Frequent sitting, standing, walking, bending, stooping may be required.Computer work involving frequent usage of hands, fingers, and wrists.This position requires certification in and adequate implementation of verbal and physical de-escalation techniques that include a wide range of bodily movements including but not limited to grasping, holding another person, going down on knees, running, and walking.This position requires becoming certified in CPR.Apply today to work where we care about you as an employee and where your hard work makes a difference!
+Exposure to biological hazards.Hearing of normal and soft tones.Close eye work.Must possess a valid Tennessee driver's license.Frequent sitting, standing, walking, bending, stooping may be required.Computer work involving frequent usage of hands, fingers, and wrists.This position requires certification in and adequate implementation of verbal and physical de-escalation techniques that include a wide range of bodily movements including but not limited to grasping, holding another person, going down on knees, running, and walking.This position requires becoming certified in CPR.Location:

 Helen Ross McNabb Center is an Equal Opportunity Employer.
 The Center provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.
 This policy applies to all terms and conditions of employment.